tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - Are downloads tracked?
 - What happens when access expires?

+Likely frameworks:

-NIH genomic data sharing governance becomes central.
+- NIH genomic data sharing governance becomes central.
+- ISO 27001-style controls may support trust.
+- NIST controls may appear if the environment has federal security requirements.

 ### Scenario 4: AI team wants to train on clinical genomic data